amchess/BrainLearn/Readme.md

 #### MCTS

 Default is Off: no MonteCarlo Tree Search algorithm.
-The other values are "Single" and "Multi", where "Single" means only main thread does MCTS and "Multi" means all threads but main one does MCTS
+The other values are "Single" and "Multi", where "Single" means only one thread different from the main one does MCTS and "Multi" means all threads but main one does MCTS

 #### Multi Strategy